Macawls/blog/content/post/21-Savage/index.md

 Just gonna preface for anyone that might feel offended, especially religiously, this is my opinion.
 Feel free to disagree.
 I will try and sound like I'm not a bad person 😅

 I realize now that I just couldn't relate at all when I was younger and more naive.
 Life is everything.
 'Bad' and 'Good' if you wanna call it that.
 We all have this dark, villainous side deep down.
 Not necessarily 'emo' or sad.
 We try and hide it to play the game of life.
-Its important we embrace that energy(within reason obviously) because like other energies, its powerful and moving.
+Its important we allow ourselves to bring that energy to light (within reason obviously) because like other energies, its powerful and moving.
 We're built for survival, along with kindness and humanity, these are contrasting energies.
 Certain circumstances bring out different sides of you.
 Pain and struggle is one of the best teachers.

-Kind of thinking of getting a padlock on my neck for this reason and more but maybe thats a bit too intense for now 😅
+Kind of thinking of getting a padlock tattoo on my neck for this reason and more but maybe thats a bit too intense for now 😅

 There's two ways I believe you can reminisce about a 'bad experience'